 1. Make sure you're butter is chilled and cubed 2.
 Process to the size of peas 3. dough should look crumbly but clump together when pinched between your fingers 4. dump it all on the counter, it will be very loose 5. gather quickly with hands into a solid mass, take 1/4 of it and shape into a small rectangle, shape the remainder into a large rectangle.
 Wrap in plastic and chill at least 8 hours.

 Assembling the Roast and Fillings

 1. Have all ingredients ready 2.
 Shingle prosciutto on plastic wrap, slightly overlapping pieces, two slices wide by 6 slices long 3.
 Spread duxelles over prosciutto in a rectangle as wide as your roast and about 14" long, leaving edges bare 4.
-Place roast on the top third, spread the onions in a 3" strip on top of the duxelles about 2" from the roast.
-Using the plastic wrap use both hands to lift prosciutto up and over the roast from the far end, pulling and rolling it towards you.
+Brush beef all over with dijon and place roast on the top third of the proscuitto layers.
+Spread the onions in a 3" strip on top of the duxelles about 2" from the end of the roast closest to you.
+Using the plastic wrap to lift, bring prosciutto up and over the roast from the far end, pulling and rolling it towards you.